jlevando/eureka/in_progress/latimes/latimes_readme.txt

 In February 2021, we are trying to re-ingest the collection because we have an error in the collection name.
 It is showing us that there are some errors in the metadata that are now incompatible with Californica.

 The main error is non-conformance to ISO8601 in the date.normalized field, which the Californica Solr now uses for date sorting.

+Image Problems

+11 items related to Paul Conrad and winning the Pulitzer prize in 1984 are lost.
+Those items have been marked "Needs QA" in DLCS and moved to latimes_cannot_migrate.txt file.
+The negatives will need to be rescanned if we want to put them online through the Samvera interface.